cyuss/cyuss.github.io/_posts/2018-09-20-my-emacs-configuration.md

 categories: Emacs
 ---

 > We all remember our first program, a simple 'Hello World' or just a calculator that made us all excited.
 We were all impressed how amazing it's to open a terminal and run or compile it.
-For that, we used a simple text editor like Notepad++ or even an advanced ones like Eclipse or PyCharm.
+For that, we used a simple text editor like Notepad++ or others like Eclipse or PyCharm.
 At that moment, we focused only on the result without worrying about which text editor or IDE to choose.<br/>What if this choice has a big impact on our workflow and determines the quality of the rendering ?
 If so, what makes a text editor a good one ?

 ## Overview
 While coding, we generally have to do many parallel tasks and sometimes we just get deconcentrated because we have to deal with many tools at the same time.
-We all wish to have a simple tool that allows us to do all kind of tasks as quickly as possible.
+We all wish to have a simple tool that allows us to do all kinds of tasks as quickly as possible.

-<a href="https://www.gnu.org/software/emacs/"><em>Emacs</em></a> and <em>Vim</em> are one of those effective tools that allow you to get more organized and be more productive, not only in programming but also in everyday life.
+<a href="https://www.gnu.org/software/emacs/"><em>Emacs</em></a> and <em>Vim</em> are parts of those effective tools that allow you to be more organized and productive, not only in programming but also in everyday life.
 I personally use Emacs for a couple of years and I am just enjoying using it each time.
-It's known that learning Emacs could be a bit complicated at first but after using it for a while, you will define your own workflow.
+It's known that learning Emacs could be a bit complicated at first but after using it for a while now, you will define your own workflow.

 This article is not a tutorial to learn Emacs but rather to share my own configuration that I got after using emacs for a while now.
-To learn the Emacs basics, you can follow to the <a href='https://www.gnu.org/software/emacs/tour/'>official tutorial</a>.
+To learn the Emacs basics, you can follow the <a href='https://www.gnu.org/software/emacs/tour/'>official tutorial</a>.

 ## Download & installation
 Emacs is a multiplatform software, it runs on several operating systems.
 To download and install it, you can follow the instructions in the official home <a href="https://www.gnu.org/software/emacs/download.html">page</a>.